XenonA7/xenons-playable-classes/README.md

 ## Install CCLoader
 CClaoder is a mod loader required to install mods on Crosscode.
+Versions older than v2.21.0 will give an error with this mod.

 1. Download CCloader from https://github.com/CCDirectLink/CCLoader/releases
 ![image](https://user-images.githubusercontent.com/105614278/179910752-49fb02fd-87d4-43fb-8853-c1794925c223.png)